AresMUSH/aresmush.com/mush-101/webportal-transcript.md

 Although the scene directory and character gallery replicate a lot of what you'll find on most game wikis, the web portal also has an integrated wiki for things like policy and theme information.

 Wiki pages use markdown text, which is similar to what you'll find on most other wikis.
-It also has extensions for things like a music player, dynamic page lists, tabs, inclues and more.
+It also has extensions for things like a music player, dynamic page lists, tabs, includes and more.
 Games have been able to fully replace their mediawiki or wikidot sites using only the web portal.

 ## Admin Features